 Even though that is what seeing a therapist looks like from the outside, the reality is different.
 Therapists are like your mattress; they support you when you are out of your mind.

-When you go to see a therapist, you are basically hiring someone to think for you for a while until you get back to your senses.
+When you go for therapy after losing mom, you are basically hiring someone to think for you until you get back to your senses.

 A big part of the therapist’s work is to watch how you are progressing and steer you clear of any disastrous mental mistakes.